-While mobile phones and personal communication devices are now an important part of everyone's life and have considerable value, particularly in relation to individual safety.
-Whilst these devices are commonplace in today's society, their use and the responsibility for using them should not be taken lightly.
+While mobile phones and personal communication devices are commonplace today's, their use and the responsibility for using them should not be taken lightly.
 Some issues surrounding the possession of these devices are they:

 - Can make students and staff more vulnerable to cyberbullying - Can be used to access inappropriate internet material - Can be a distraction in the classroom - Are valuable items that could be stolen, damaged, or lost - Can have integrated cameras, which can lead to child protection, bullying and data protection issues.